0bIivi0n/Programming-Theory-Repo/README.md

 3/ No more public variables in code (except a few that are protected with getters and setters) //ENCAPSULATION - Almost done!

-4/ Most of the code is separated in different functions and is easy to read //ABSTRACTION - Almost done!
+4/ Most of the code is separated in different functions and is easy to read //ABSTRACTION - OK!

 Looks good enough, now clean your code!